IJCAI-JAIR Best Paper Prize

 The Annual IJCAI-JAIR Best Paper Prize is awarded to an outstanding paper published in JAIR in the preceding five calendar years.
 The prize committee is comprised of associate editors and members of the JAIR Advisory Board; their decision is based on both the significance of the paper and the quality of presentation.
 The recipient(s) of the award receives a prize of US$500 (to be split amongst the authors of a co-authored paper).
 Funding for this award was provided by the International Joint Conferences on Artificial Intelligence.

-The prize will be announced at the AAAI '12 awards ceremony on Tuesday morning, July 24, 2012.
+Both prizes will be announced at the AAAI '14 awards ceremony.

 2012 Prize: H. Palacios and H. Geffner (2009) "Compiling Uncertainty Away in Conformant Planning Problems with Bounded Width", Volume 35, 623-675.

 2012 Honorable Mention: A. Krause and C. Guestrin (2009) "Optimal Value of Information in Graphical Models", Volume 35, 557-591.

 2011 Prize: N. Nisan and A. Ronen (2007) "Computationally Feasible VCG Mechanisms" Volume 29, 19-47.